 Almost a year had passed since I developed anorexia when I wrote my first diary entry on January 1,Tuesday, 1963:

 Woke up at 5 o’clock.
 Had breakfast at 1/4 past 7.
 I had 1 round of toast + 3 bits of meat ….

 The launch of A Girl Called Tim in Bairnsdale provided another step in my journey of recovery and discovery.

 Fighting an eating disorder and coping with a mental illness, requires preparations like a soldier preparing for battle.
 It requires doing away with ‘keeping up appearances’.
 East Gippsland News journalist, Jan Burrows, reports on the launch of A Girl Called Tim in Bairnsdale in East Gippsland News Page 3 March 30.

-The eBook can be purchased from numerous suppliers, including the following:
+The eBook can be purchased by clicking here and from a number of suppliers, including: